zderaann/MatlabRunningServer/README.md

 Example for a server in python running Matlab functions using command line

-Requires: flask (pip install flask)
+Requires: flask (pip install flask), pyopenssl (pip install pyopenssl)

 Server is located in matlap_server.py and an example sending a POST request is in matlab_test.py.The tested Matlab function is located in test.m.
 Change the URL in the matlab_test file to the IP running on your server.